Bank-Builder/checkcert/README.md

   EXAMPLE(s):
       checkcert -w cyber-mint.com -x
-           will check the SSL/TLS certificate of 'cyber-mint.com' and respond only if expired
+           will check the SSL/TLS certificate of 'cyber-mint.com' and respond only if the certificate is expired
 ```

 > checkcert -w cyber-mint.com